 These three impacts are very much connected, and you likely see absenteeism impact all at once.
 Due to this, the need of the hour is to have a flexible scheduling process that gives employees much-needed work-life balance.
 Subsequently, Celayix introduced the ‘Shift bidding’ feature, a tool that allows employees to gain more autonomy over their schedules.
 Let’s look into what shift bidding is and what it does to help combat absenteeism.

 Shift bidding is a process whereby one or more employees can express interest in working an open shift.
 It is an automated alternative method to scheduling that allows the scheduler to retain total control while also giving employees more autonomy over their schedule.
-The scheduling process starts with the company’s schedulers, notifying employees with shift openings they qualify for.
+The scheduling process starts with the company’s schedulers notifying employees of shift openings they qualify for.
 Employees then get the ability to show interest in a shift by submitting a bid.
 It is different from self-scheduling because employers then review the employees that expressed interest and then decide on the employee based on qualification and cost.
-After all, why would an employer want to pay overtime costs when it could just select an available, qualified and interested employee to do that shift.
+After all, why would an employer want to pay overtime costs when it could just select an available, qualified, interested employee to do that shift?

 With a combination of this feature with Celayix’s AI, scheduling is auto-filled without the need to spend additional resources.
 Let’s look at some of the benefits of shift bidding, specifically regarding the problem of absenteeism.

 Shift bidding, like other self-scheduling features, provides incentives that can be used to change behaviour.
 These incentives include:

 - Control and flexibility over the schedule for the employees